Beverly Wyse P’15

 In addition to her role on the Olin Board of Trustees, Wyse is also on the Board of Trustees at Heroux-Devtek Inc, a company specializing in in the design, development, manufacture, integration, testing and repair and overhaul of landing gear, actuation systems and components for the aerospace market.
 Wyse is also a strategic advisor in the aerospace sector to Arcadis, a multi-billion dollar infrastructure company.

-Beverly Wyse is president of Shared Services, a more than 7,000-person, multi- billion dollar operating group that provides common internal services across Boeing's global enterprise.
-She was named to her current position in June 2016 and reports to Diana Sands, senior vice president, Office of Internal Governance and Administration.
+At Boeing, during her distinguished career, Wyse served as a former president of Shared Services, a more than 7,000-person, multi-billion dollar operating group that provides common internal services across Boeing's global enterprise.
+She was named to that position in June 2016.

 Before leading Shared Services, Wyse was vice president and general manager of Boeing South Carolina.
 In that position, she was responsible for all of Boeing’s operations and facilities in North Charleston.
 This included 787 Aft-body and Mid-body operations, 787 Final Assembly and Delivery operations, as well as an Engineering Design Center and IT centers.

 Previously, Wyse was vice president and general manager of the 737 program, leading the design, development, certification, production and delivery of the Next- Generation 737 airplane family and 737 MAX production integration.
 She was also responsible for maintaining customer relationships and for the safety and security of employees at the 737 production site, site operations, property and equipment in Renton, Wash., and at the Customer Delivery Center at Boeing Field in Seattle, Wash.
 She was also responsible for Renton site operations, property and equipment.